brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT 3D Multi-Plane without E-W Links](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-3d-planes-noew.png)

-*Figure 6: The need for negative disaggregation (3 dimensional representation).*
+*Figure 6: A multi-plane RIFT topology (3-dimensional representation).*

 Note that multi-plane topologies are only needed in the very largest of datacenters, so negative disaggregation is not an essential feature for small or medium datacenters.